 - Liver failure or heart problems, which can be rare but serious side effects

-Allergic reactions occur when your body’s defense system reacts in a bad way to a medicine.
-Such reactions might include:
+Allergic reactions occur when your body reacts in a bad way to a medicine.
+Reactions might include:

 - Hives, itching or a rash

 - Narrowing of the throat, difficulty breathing, shortness of breath